-and it takes some effort to make progress up or down the canyon.
+It is a large canyon with much to see that is very cool.
+I saw mountain lion tracks and evidence of either racoons or ringtails digging after the crayfish that live in the algae-filled pools in the river bed.
+The stream bed is choked with huge boulders, and it takes some effort to make progress up or down the canyon.
 It's easiest to navigate with little to no water flowing.
 The boulders form many interesting areas to climb and explore.
 Don't let the minimal elevation change fool you, boulder hopping takes more energy.

 Your destination is arbitrary.
 Data for this page is to a high point 2mi in and back.
-From the higher perched granite on the right you have good views further down canyon towards Perry Tank Canyon.
+From the higher perched granite on the right, you have good views further down the canyon towards Perry Tank Canyon.
 This perch is maybe five minutes past what appears to be a semi-perennial pool judging by cattails found in abundance.

-.
-The water was nasty looking and I dont think I would try to filter it unless I had no options.
-I am sure the pools of water are fresher now with the area getting some rain storms in the past several weeks.
-I exlored down Badger Springs road and Bloody Basin Rd.
+I hiked Agua Fria in late June.
+It was very dry at that time, but there were still pools of water.
+The water was nasty looking, and I don't think I would try to filter it unless I had no options.
+I am sure the water pools are fresher, with the area getting some rainstorms in the past several weeks.
+I explored down Badger Springs road and Bloody Basin Rd.

-4x4 on some dirt trails.
-I was very pleased with the offroad abilities of my Durango and I only drove about 50% of the roads back here.
+Badger Springs has some cool 4x4 roads around it.
+The real reason I selected this hike was to test my new Dodge Durango 4x4 on some dirt trails.
+I was delighted with the offroad abilities of my Durango, and I only drove about 50% of the roads back here.
 Due to fire danger, most of AZ was closed to hiking.
 This area was about the only area I could find within 2 hours of Chandler.
-This is BLM managed land and informaiton about the area can be obtained below.
+This is BLM managed land, and information about the area can be obtained below.
 They were very helpful when I called.

-In the Area:
+In the Area

-Updated with new trailhead location.
-Data and description revised/reorganized to make sense. - Oct 20 2002 canyonD & joe bartels BLM Division Reports General National Monument Info The Agua Fria National Monument is located 40 miles north of Phoenix.
+Updated with a new trailhead location.
+Data and description revised/reorganized to make sense.

+General National Monument Info The Agua Fria National Monument is located 40 miles north of Phoenix.

-The 71,100-acre Agua Fria National Monument contains one of the most significant systems of prehistoric sites in the American Southwest.
+Brief Description The 71,100-acre Agua Fria National Monument contains one of the most significant systems of prehistoric sites in the American Southwest.
 At least 450 prehistoric sites and four major settlement areas are known to exist within the monument.
 This area contains two mesas - Perry and Black Mesa - and the Agua Fria River Canyon.
 In addition to its rich record of human history, the monument contains a diversity of vegetative communities, pristine riparian habitat, topographical features and a wide array of wildlife.
 Elevations range from 2,150 to 4,600 feet.

-Take Interstate 17 to either Badger Springs or Bloody Basin Road.
+Access Take Interstate 17 to either Badger Springs or Bloody Basin Road.

-Activities that were permitted on these public lands before the designation, such as grazing and authorized rights-of-way are still allowed, except for new mining claims.
+Permits Required Activities that were permitted on these public lands before the designation, such as grazing and authorized rights-of-way are still allowed, except for new mining claims.
 No new permits will be authorized until a monument management plan is completed.

-Prehistoric archaeological sites, such as stone pueblos and rock art, are numerous but remote and inaccessible.
+Recreational Opportunities Prehistoric archaeological sites, such as stone pueblos and rock art, are numerous but remote and inaccessible.
 Currently, no sites have been developed for public visitation.
 Visitors who encounter archaeological sites are encouraged to observe, enjoy and photograph them while leaving all artifacts as found for others to discover and appreciate.
 Artifacts are a non-renewable resource, so we must take care of what remains.
 Defacing archaeological sites is vandalism and is punishable by law.
 Additional activities include wildlife viewing, photography, primitive camping, hiking, hunting and rugged back-country vehicle travel (no off-road travel allowed).

-Visits to the area require special planning.
+Safety Visits to the area require special planning.
 Potential hazards exist, including rugged and unmarked roads, poisonous reptiles and insects, extreme heat and flash floods.
 Visitors should bring plenty of water and gasoline, and stay on main roads.
 Four-wheel drive is recommended.